310mc/https-310mc.github.io-tl/source/_posts/super_villain/dark_star.md

 But I heard that justice and evil are reversed in the story’s world, due to some sort of final boss that appears in the story.

-The world within Super Villains is ruled by evil.
+The world within Supervillains is ruled by evil.
 In there, justice becomes evil and evil becomes justice.

 The heroes in the story are predestined to be hunted as evil in that world.
 {% endbubble %}